reissphil/ctmva/README.md

-R code for analyses in the paper "Continuous-time multivariate analysis".
+R code and data files for analyses in the paper "Continuous-time multivariate analysis".
-The R package accompanying the paper is at https://cran.r-project.org/web/packages/ctmva/
+Preprint at https://arxiv.org/abs/2307.09404, R package at https://cran.r-project.org/web/packages/ctmva/